 Transaction Monitoring and Screening solutions require the processing and analysis of company data.
 To distinguish correct AML alerts, the data processed should be as simple and straightforward as possible.
 Therefore, companies that organize data based on specific customer information rather than under a single heading will greatly reduce false positives.

-The transaction with different names is one of the main methods criminals use to prevent AML checks.
+The transaction with different names is one of the criminals' main methods to prevent AML checks.
 Therefore, businesses must create customer profiles suitable for customer data and correctly implement these profiles' verification processes.
 Accordingly, businesses' failure to update customer data (such as name or residence change) may result in false-positive alarms.

 Sanction Scanner Transaction Monitoring Software offers businesses the option to write dynamic rules on a wide scale, from the best-known scenarios to customized scenarios.
-Moreover, businesses can create these rules and scenarios that best suit their needs without any coding knowledge.
-So businesses can focus on the right alarms and greatly reduce false positives.
+Moreover, businesses can create these rules and scenarios that best suit their needs without coding knowledge.
+So businesses can focus on the right alarms and significantly reduce false positives.